Got questions? Need more info? Wondering how it all works?

 Q: What software does Elite Tuned recommend?

-We recommend HP Tuners which can be purchased from Summit Racing and are often delivered pretty quickly.
-There are many options to choose from with HP Tuners, but we recommend the MPVI3 which can be found by clicking this link.
+We recommend HP Tuners devices and software which can be purchased directly from our store page.
+There are many options to choose from with HP Tuners, but we recommend the MPVI3 device for our standard tuning procedure.
+You can purchase an MPVI3 by clicking this link.

 Q: How do I add credits to my HP Tuner interface?